 Jobs for Students in Finland

 There are so many part-time jobs you can do in Finland.
-So, most of the time, the choice is solely yours to make in terms of the kind of job you would want to do.
+Many times, the choice is solely yours to make in terms of the kind of job you would want.
 It might interest you to know that working in Finland as a student is not stressful, neither is it much competitive.
 These jobs pay well enough to cover your living expenses.

-Although there is no particular agreed sum to be paid to each worker, the numerous sectors in the country have a collective minimum rate to be paid on specific job roles.
-These pay rates or wages are determined by certain factors like skills and experiences of the employees, as well as the location of the job.
-However, Finland is one of the European countries that offer the highest rate to their employees.
+Although there is no particular agreed sum to be paid to each worker.
+The numerous sectors in the country have a collective minimum rate of payment for specific job roles.
+These pay rates or wages are determined by certain factors like the skills and experiences of the employees, as well as the location of the job.

-There is no segregation in the country as what is sauce for the goose is also sauce for the gander and so, both Finnish nationals and foreign students are paid alike if they happen to do the same kind of job.
+There is no segregation in the country so, both Finnish nationals and foreign students are paid alike if they happen to do the same kind of job.
 On average, a part-time job can earn you about €2 500 per month with broad job options.
 Service industries like restaurants, cafes, hotels, supermarkets, cinemas, and so on usually record the highest amount of job vacancies for part-time’ sake.
 Cleaning and delivery jobs are also very available to students who wish to work while studying.

-Similarly, basic skills are required for you to get these jobs.
+Similarly, basic skills are important for you to get these jobs.
 This is irrespective of your qualifications or further skills.
-So, while searching for a job in Finland, ensure you consider your skills and passion in order to do your job happily.
+So, while searching for a job in Finland, ensure you consider your skills and passion to do your job happily.

 Helpful Tips For Job Search in Finland

-- Find out from the students’ organisations.
-Check out these clubs or groups (we are certain you belong to one) to see if there is any available paid jobs.
-You could find a writing job or project-related jobs within the organisation.
+Check out these clubs or groups (we are certain you belong to one) to see if there are any available jobs.
+You could find a writing job or project-related job within the organization.
 There are also startup hubs within the city that could pay you if you offer them your services.

-- Contact the employers.
-It is not a new thing for a student to contact the employers if he or she needs a part-time job.
-You could walk into the establishments and ask for a vacant position or you could check up their numbers online and reach out to them.
+It is not a new thing for a student to contact employers if he or she needs a part-time job.
+You could walk into the establishments and ask for a vacant position.
+You could also check their numbers online and reach out to them.
 Do not be afraid to contact your potential employer, it is considered a brave act.

-- Networking.
-You could network with students, professors and faculty members the moment you step into the school.
+You could network with students, professors, and faculty members the moment you step into the school.
 Make friends easily with people and let them know your challenges.
 Connect with them

 Living Cost and Tuition Fees

-For the nationals of EU or EEA, you are eligible to study for free in any government school in Finland.
-However, it is not the same with Non-EU/EEA students.
-Based on the intended programme, Non-EU/EEA students are advised to save between €5000 and €18 000 for their tuition fees.
-You must give convincing evidence that you are financially capable to take care of your tuition fees.
+For the nationals of the EU or EEA, you are eligible to study for free in any government school in Finland.
+However, it is not the same with non-EU/EEA students.
+Based on the intended program, non-EU/EEA students are to save between €5000 and €18 000 for their tuition fees.
+You must give convincing evidence that you are financially capable of taking care of your tuition fees.

-Interestingly, there are tuition exemptions, with numerous scholarship programmes available for all students.
-But then, you need to take living expenses into consideration.
+Interestingly, there are tuition exemptions, with numerous scholarship programs available for all students.
+But then, you need to consider living expenses.

-For housing, you are required to save between €160 and €800 per month.
-This is greatly affected by the type of housing and city of residence.
-You need to understand that private apartments cost more than living in the campus.
+For housing, you can save between €160 and €800 per month.
+It is important to note that private apartments cost more than living on campus.
 All in all, you are the one to make the ultimate choice.

-For feeding, the cost is on the range between €200 and €300 per month.
+For feeding, the cost is between the range of €200 and €300 per month.
 Transportation and social activities are not inclusive.
-However, you are advised to budget between €700 and €1 100 per month to conveniently live in Finland.
+However, you can budget between €700 and €1 100 per month to conveniently live in Finland.

-- If your studies in Finland take longer than 90 days, you need a residence permit in order to study in the country.
-The residence permit is just valid for two years, after which you are required to renew it.
-But if it is for a short period of stay, then, there may be no need for the renewal.
-Bear in mind too that the residence permit can only be valid for the length of time you are to spend for your studies, if your study period won’t exceed two years.
+- If your studies in Finland take longer than 90 days, you need a residence permit to study in the country.
+The residence permit is valid for two years, after which you are to renew it Bear in mind too that the residence permit can only be valid for the length of time you are to spend on your studies.
+This is if your study period won’t exceed two years.
 You can only study in Finland for a maximum of 90 days if you don’t have a residence permit.
 However, no matter the duration of your stay, you need a visa.

-- You can come to Finland to study partly for a period not exceeding 360 days.
-This can only happen if you have a residence permit issued by other EU Member States and also if the programme you are to study has a clause covering it that specified the condition of your stay.
-If that is the situation of things, then, you need to submit a mobility notification to the Finnish Immigration Service.
+- You can come to Finland to study partly for a period not exceeding 360 days if you have a residence permit issued by other EU Member States.
+Also, if the program you are to study has a clause covering it that specifies the condition of your stay, you need to submit a mobility notification to the Finnish Immigration Service.

-- If you are in Finland to study for a postgraduate programme, then, you need to apply for a residence permit that covers for scientific research.
+- For a postgraduate program, then, you need to apply for a residence permit that covers scientific research.

-- For the entire period of your residence permit, you must have sufficient financial resources to last for you throughout the duration of your stay.
-There must be at least, €560 monthly at your disposal.
+- For the entire period of your residence permit, you must have sufficient financial resources to last for you throughout your stay (at least, €560 monthly).
 You need to also have some funds in your account if you are to be sponsored by the Finnish government.

 Conclusively, working and studying in Finland is a possible venture.
-The options have been made bare for you in this article.
 All you need to do is to get on board.
-Ensure you meet the admission requirements and have been offered an admission.
+Ensure you meet the admission requirements and have an admission.
 The moment your feet step into this Nordic country and you have your work permit in place, you are free to search for any job.
-Don’t forget to learn the language of the Finnish because it’s another ticket you need to land your dream job.
+Don’t forget to learn the language of Finnish because it’s another ticket you need to land your dream job.